Design History

 3) Mounting option with frame under license plate.

-Series 5
+Series 5 (no longer available)

 1) Smaller oval shaped key size adapted to mount on rear wiper motor shaft.